OscarCarde/mail/README.md

-- [x] Mailbox: When a user visits their Inbox, Sent mailbox, or Archive, load the appropriate mailbox.
+- [x] View Email: When a user clicks on an email, the user should be taken to a view where they see the content of that email.
-  - [x] You’ll likely want to make a GET request to /emails/<mailbox> to request the emails for a particular mailbox.
+  - [x] You’ll likely want to make a GET request to /emails/<email_id> to request the email.
-  - [x] When a mailbox is visited, the application should first query the API for the latest emails in that mailbox.
+  - [x] Your application should show the email’s sender, recipients, subject, timestamp, and body.
-  - [x] When a mailbox is visited, the name of the mailbox should appear at the top of the page (this part is done for you).
+  - [x] You’ll likely want to add an additional div to inbox.html (in addition to emails-view and compose-view) for displaying the email.
+Be sure to update your code to hide and show the right views when navigation options are clicked.
-  - [x] Each email should then be rendered in its own box (e.g. as a <div> with a border) that displays who the email is from, what the subject line is, and the timestamp of the email.
+  - [ ] See the hint in the Hints section about how to add an event listener to an HTML element that you’ve added to the DOM.
-  - [ ] If the email is unread, it should appear with a white background.
-If the email has been read, it should appear with a gray background.
+  - [ ] Once the email has been clicked on, you should mark the email as read.
+Recall that you can send a PUT request to /emails/<email_id> to update whether an email is read or not.